e-picas/dotfiles/README.md

     $HOME/backups/  : loaded in `BACKUPDIR` env var
     $HOME/tmp/      : created only if the `TMPDIR` env var is not defined

+## Notes

+I use the [lesspipe](http://www-zeuthen.desy.de/~friebel/unix/lesspipe.html) tool by *Wolfgang Friebel* to view some special files with `less`.
+As the original repository is under SVN and hosted by [SourceForge](http://sourceforge.net/projects/lesspipe/), I use the internal `git-svn` command to track the original SVN sources on branch `lesspipe` of this actual package and define this branch as a submodule.

+I mostly followed this tutorial: <http://fredericiana.com/2010/01/12/using-svn-repositories-as-git-submodules/>.

 ----

 Author: Pierre Cassat - @pierowbmstr (me at e-piwi dot fr)